AloisD/MergeConflict/README.md

-Make his fight on the hill in the early day
+take his light up the hill in the early day
 Constant chill deep inside
 Shouting gun, on they run through the endless grey
 On they fight, for they're right, yes, but who's to say?